-International Nuclear and Radiological Event Scale
+International Nuclear and Radiological Event Scale (about emergency preparedness)

 The International Nuclear and Radiological Event Scale (INES) was introduced by the International Atomic Energy Agency (IAEA) and the Nuclear Energy Agency (NEA) of the Organization for Economic Cooperation and Development (OECD) in 1990 as a tool for promptly communicating the safety significance of reported nuclear and radiological incidents and accidents.
 The scale can be applied to any event associated with nuclear facilities, as well as the transport, storage and use of radioactive material and radiation sources.
 Use of INES serves to promote a common understanding of the significance of reported events among governments, the nuclear community, the media and the public.